brittlewis12/witness-budgets/witness-budgets-v3.md

 ```

 This example shows:
-1. Producer provides `Nonempty` (truncation) rather than constructive witness
+1. Producer provides `Nonempty` (truncation), asserting existence without constructing a witness
-2. Consumer (`interval_width`) uses only invariant properties (a, b, h) - never accesses the midpoint
+2. Consumer (`interval_width`) computes a result using ONLY invariant data (a, b, h) — never references the midpoint
-3. Extraction succeeds because the computation doesn't depend on which midpoint exists
+3. Extraction succeeds: extracts `interval_width`, NOT any midpoint witness
-4. Linter prevents extracting the witness directly (would require classical choice)
+4. Linter blocks attempts to extract witnesses directly (would require classical choice and bump budget to C3+)

-**Technical gap:** The precise extraction semantics for C1 → executable code when invariance is proven remains an open formalization question.
-The pragmatic approach is: (a) producers mark truncation explicitly, (b) consumers must provide `Quot.lift` with congruence proof, (c) extraction succeeds if the quotient-lifted definition is computable.
-This discipline is mechanically enforceable via the invariance linter (§6.3), but a full semantic model relating C1 budgets to extractability requires further theoretical work (see effect system future work in §6.2).
+**Key insight:** C1 "extractability" means *the consumer's computation is extractable*, not *the witness is extractable*.
+The truncated existence serves as a logical precondition (proof obligation) but contributes no runtime data.

+**Metatheorem (informal):** If a consumer function `f` factors through a quotient (via `Quot.lift` or equivalent) with a proof that the result is independent of representative choice, and `f`'s return type is in `Type` (not `Prop`), then `f` is extractable with budget ≤ max(producer's budget with truncation treated as neutral, other dependencies).
+The witness itself is never extracted; only `f`'s computed result.

+**Mechanization status:** This discipline is enforceable via the invariance linter (§6.3) requiring explicit `Quot.lift` + congruence proofs.
+A full semantic model (e.g., PER semantics relating syntactic C1 annotations to extractability properties) remains future work.
+The pragmatic implementation treats C1 as "consumable under invariance contract" rather than claiming witness extraction.

 ### 6.5 Badge Generation and Documentation (Proposed)